-Children are placed in foster care when a child protective services worker and a court have determined that it is not safe for the child to remain at home because of the risk of maltreatment, including neglect and physical or sexual abuse.
+A child enters foster care when a child protective services worker and a court have determined that it is not safe for the child to remain at home because of a risk of maltreatment, including neglect and physical or sexual abuse.

-In 2016, nearly half (45 percent) of all foster children lived in the homes of nonrelatives.
-More than one-quarter (32 percent) lived in foster homes with relatives, often known as “kinship care.”
-This proportion has steadily increased since the late 2000s; in 2008, it was 24 percent.
-Twelve percent of foster children in 2016 lived in group homes or institutions, 4 percent lived in pre-adoptive families, and the rest lived in other types of facilities (based on preliminary estimates).
-There has been a slight decline since the early 2000s in the number of foster children in group homes and institutions and a corresponding rise in the number of those in home care with relatives.
-Evidence suggests that children placed in kinship care have fewer behavioral problems than children in other types of foster care; however, their caregivers may be less likely to receive the same level of support services as nonrelative foster parents (Appendix 1).
+In 2017, nearly half (45 percent) of all foster children lived in the homes of non-relatives.
+Nearly one third (32 percent) lived in foster homes with relatives—often known as “kinship care.”
+This percentage has increased since the late 2000s; in 2008, it was 24 percent.
+Thirteen percent of foster children in 2017 lived in group homes or institutions, 4 percent in pre-adoptive families, and the rest in other types of facilities (based on preliminary estimates).
+There has been a slight decline in the number of foster children in group homes and institutions, and a corresponding rise in the number of those in home care.
+There is evidence suggesting that children placed into kinship care have fewer behavioral problems than children in other types of foster care; however, their caregivers may be less likely to receive the same level of support services as non-relative foster parents (Appendix 1).